-To no one's surprise, Nicole "Snooki" Polizzi ranks at the top of the pyramid with a reported $150,000 per-episode salary.
+To no one's surprise, Nicole "Snooki" Polizzi ranked at the top of the pyramid with a reported $150,000 per-episode salary.
 Snooki is undoubtedly the fan-favorite cast member, and even now that she's married with kids, I can't wait to see what she'll get up to in Miami — although nothing will ever be better than her drunkenly yelling "Where's the beach?!" while on the beach.

-Joining Snooki at the high end of the salary scale are Mike "The Situation" Sorrentino and Pauly "DJ Pauly D" DelVecchio, who also were reportedly paid $150,000 per episode for Jersey Shore Season 6.
+Joining Snooki at the high end of the salary scale were Mike "The Situation" Sorrentino and Pauly "DJ Pauly D" DelVecchio, who also were reportedly paid $150,000 per episode for Jersey Shore Season 6.
 Both The Situation and DJ Pauly D are known to start stuff, so it's not shocking that MTV would reward them for their dramatic streaks.
-RadarOnline reports that after receiving $400,000 in signing bonuses, $200,000 in end-of-season bonuses, and $150,000 for a reunion episode, plus their per-episode salaries, Snooki, The Situation, and DJ Pauly D each made about $2.55 million for Season 6.
-Um, becoming a reality star ASAP.
+RadarOnline reported that after receiving $400,000 in signing bonuses, $200,000 in end-of-season bonuses, and $150,000 for a reunion episode, plus their per-episode salaries, Snooki, The Situation, and DJ Pauly D each made about $2.55 million for Season 6.
+BRB, becoming a reality star ASAP.

-The rest of the cast doesn't make as much as the show's top three earners, but don't expect them to run out of money any time soon.
+The rest of the cast didn't make as much as the show's top three earners, but don't expect them to run out of money any time soon.
 Snooki's best friend Jenni "JWoww" Farley reportedly earned $100,000 an episode during Season 6, most likely for her constant feuding with Sammi "Sweetheart" Giancola and her quick temper.
 Vinny Guadagnino, who somehow became the voice of reason throughout the show's six seasons, earned a reported $90,000 per episode, according to RadarOnline.
-And both Sammi Sweetheart and her on-and-off boyfriend Ronnie Magro reportedly brought in $80,000 an episode for basically showing us what a relationship shouldn't look like.
+And both Sammi Sweetheart and her on-and-off boyfriend Ronnie Magro reportedly brought in $80,000 an episode for basically showing fans what a relationship shouldn't look like.

 What about Snooki's fellow meatball Deena Cortese?
-RadarOnline reports that Deena — who married her longtime boyfriend Christopher Buckner in October 2017 — earned much less than her cast mates, reportedly only bringing in $40,000 per episode.
-Not that this is anything to sneeze at: she still made at least $480,000 for Season 6.
+RadarOnline reported that Deena — who married her longtime boyfriend Christopher Buckner in October 2017 — earned much less than her cast mates, reportedly only bringing in $40,000 per episode.
+Not that this is anything to sneeze at: She still made at least $480,000 for Season 6.
 Deena only joined the Jersey Shore cast in Season 3 and was often treated more like Snooki's supportive friend than a main cast member, but now that Jersey Shore: Family Vacation is here, I'm hoping for more Deena (and for a bigger payday for the hilarious star).

-While there's no information available about how much each cast member is making for Jersey Shore: Family Vacation, I have no doubt that their salaries will reflect the ridiculous antics that MTV keeps promising.
+While there's no information available about how much each cast member is making for Jersey Shore: Family Vacation, I have no doubt their salaries will reflect the ridiculous antics MTV keeps promising.
 Everyone besides Sammi Sweetheart will be reuniting down in Miami, so this family vacation is sure to be one the cast will never forget — and maybe won't remember.